talhabilal-dev/create-node-spark/readme.md

 **Choose the language**: Select either JavaScript or TypeScript for your project.

-**Enable ESLint:** Choose whether or not to include ESLint for linting your code.
+**Enable additional features:** Choose whether or not to include ESLint for linting your code and multer for file upload.

 Follow the Prompts